firehol/blocklist-ipsets/README.md

    The team of OpenBL tracks brute force attacks on their hosts.
 They suggest to use the default blacklist which has a retension policy of 90 days (`openbl`), but they also provide a list with retension of 1 day (`openbl_1d`).
    Their goal is to report abuse to the responsible provider so that the infection is disabled.

-6. **Blocklist.de** list `blocklist_de`
+6. **Blocklist.de** lists `blocklist_de*`

-   Is a network of users reporting abuse using `fail2ban`.
+   Is a network of users reporting abuse mainly using `fail2ban`.
    Their goal is also to report abuse back, so that the infection is disabled.
-   The list includes IPs that were participating in attacks in last 48 hours.
+   The list includes IPs that were participating in attacks in the last 48 hours.

 Of course there are more lists included.
 You can check them and decide if they fit for your needs.